 In times of economic crisis, substitution in the tourism sector is often external.
 Consumers can only spend their money once.
-When they have less money to spend, luxury purchases such as holidays are the first to be postponed, or travellers replace a long-haul trip with a local holiday.
+When they have less money to spend, luxury purchases like holidays are the first to be postponed.
+Or travellers replace a long-haul trip with a local holiday.
 Although Europe has come a long way in recovering from the recent recession, there are some uncertain factors.
-The effect of, for example, the Brexit on the British and European outbound travel market is unclear.
+The effect of for example the Brexit on the British and European outbound travel market is unclear.

 - Follow the economic and political developments in Europe so you can adjust your strategy accordingly.

 Buyers have the power on the European outbound tourism market.
 Tour operators are under pressure to buy cheap.
 You can strengthen your position by specialising in a niche market or by innovating.
 Increasing opportunities for direct sales also add to supplier power.

 The European outbound tourism market is a buyer’s market.
 Tour operators have a strong position in the distribution structure and are expected to hold on to it.
 This means their buyer power is high.

 Online tourism has made it easier for travellers to do business directly with local tourism companies.
 This puts pressure on European tour operators to become more price sensitive.
 They invest heavily in product development, innovation and (new) distribution channels to keep up with customer demand.
 Adapting your product to tour operators’ requirements, both in composition and price, gives you the best chance of success.

 - Be flexible and willing to adapt your product.

 - Make sure European tour operators are able to find you.
 Invest in a professional, high quality and well maintained website, as well as online promotion like Search Engine Optimisation.
 List your company in tourism directories and make sure your countries’ embassies know you.
 Attend relevant tourism trade events in your European target market(s).